|ACTING||RIDING A BIKE||BUSINESS MEETING||DANCE|

 While other studies have shown that taller-than-average men have higher incomes and social status than shorter men, this study is the first to demonstrate a direct link between height and reproductive success, said David Buss, a professor of psychology at the University of Texas at Austin.

 Buss, who has written two books on human mating habits, said the female preference for taller males harkens back to the earliest stages of human evolution.
-That was a time when prehistoric women chose mates who could offer them the best protection and provide for their needs.
+That was when prehistoric women chose mates who could offer them the best protection and provide for their needs.

 "This study shows that even in modern times the kind of selection we might think of as prehistoric continues to operate," he said.